 During this phase, potential adaptation strategies are developed for assets or projects that are identified as vulnerable.
-The adaptation plan may focus on those assets or projects that also have a high consequence rating.
+The adaptation plan can focus on those assets or projects that also have a high consequence rating.
 Together, the vulnerability and consequence ratings can help a department develop a prioritized list of assets for adaptation strategy development and implementation.
-Given that the science of climate change is evolving, and sea level rise projections have a wide range of values, projects should adopt a planning horizon based on project lifespan (see sea level rise scenario selection discussion) and include appropriate adaptation strategies to accommodate anticipated sea level rise.
+Given that the science of climate change is evolving and sea level rise projections have a wide range of values, projects should adopt a planning horizon based on project lifespan (see sea level rise scenario selection discussion) and include appropriate adaptation strategies to accommodate anticipated sea level rise.

-In many instances, it is not feasible or cost effective to design and build for long-term potential sea level rise scenarios of a highly uncertain nature, such as at the upper end of the NRC Report range for the year 2100 (i.e., 66 inches of sea level rise).
-In this case, a project could be designed and constructed to account for likely mid-century sea level rise (i.e., 11 inches by 2050), and be built with the ability to adapt to more severe sea level rise scenarios over time.
-An alternate approach would be to build resilience to likely sea level rise by 2100 (i.e., 36 inches) now while identifying the adaptive capacity of the asset to the upper range estimate for 2100 (i.e., 66 inches) in case future projections indicate that level has become likely.
+In many instances, it is not feasible nor cost effective to design and build for long-term potential sea level rise scenarios of a highly uncertain nature, such as at the upper end of RCP8.5 Rising Seas (2017) for the year 2100 (i.e., 83 inches of sea level rise).
+In this case, a project could be designed and constructed to account for likely mid-century sea level rise (i.e., 13 inches by 2050), and be built with the ability to adapt to more severe sea level rise scenarios over time.
+An alternate approach would be to build resilience to likely sea level rise by 2100 (i.e., 33 inches) now while identifying the adaptive capacity of the asset to the upper range estimate for 2100 (i.e., 83 inches) in case future projections indicate that level has become likely.

 This approach seeks to create or enhance the adaptive capacity of the asset or asset location, thereby making that asset resilient.
 As defined in the Vulnerability Assessment phase description, adaptive capacity defines a project's ability to adapt in a modular, or step-wise, fashion over time.
-The adaptation plan for the asset or project should include the level of sea level rise appropriate for near-term project planning and implementation, and the adaptation strategies that can be implemented over time if sea level rise exceeds or is anticipated to exceed the original estimate.
-The adaptation plan should clearly lay out the triggers or time horizons for implementation of the identified adaptation strategies, and the plan should include a means to monitor and respond to changes in the science or the condition of the asset.
+The adaptation plan for the asset or project should include:

+- sea level rise appropriate for near-term project planning and implementation - adaptation strategies that can be implemented over time if sea level rise exceeds or is anticipated to exceed the original estimate

+The adaptation plan should clearly lay out the triggers or time horizons for implementing the identified strategies, and should include a means to monitor and respond to changes in the science or the condition of the asset.
 This approach can reduce the near term cost of project implementation, while providing for future flexibility and adaptation potential.
-However, the project's adaptation plan should consider the funding mechanism needed for implementing future adaptation strategies.
+In addition, the project's adaptation plan should consider the funding mechanism needed for implementing future adaptation strategies.

-In evaluating the adaptive capacity of a project, these questions are often asked: Does the project, project footprint, or adaptation feature(s) have the ability to be modified or changed to accommodate future higher sea level rise as new data and science emerges?
+In evaluating the adaptive capacity of a project, these questions are often asked: does the project, project footprint, or adaptation feature(s) have the ability to be modified or changed to accommodate future higher sea level rise as new data and science emerges?
 In other words, can project resilience be secured for some logical period of time (e.g., through 2050) and also accommodate further adaptation measures based on new developments and science in subsequent years?
-And what are those triggers or time horizons for implementation of adaptation measures (which make the project resilient now) and adaptive management approaches (which allow response to future trends with further measures)?
+What are those triggers or time horizons for implementation of adaptation measures (which make the project resilient now) and adaptive management approaches (which allow response to future trends with further measures)?
+Two examples of how adaptive capacity helps decision making are below:

-If, however, due to site or project constraints it is determined that the adaptive capacity of a project is low (i.e. the ability to implement future adaptation strategies in response to new projections of additional sea level rise is low), the use of worst-case projections in initial adaptation plan development may be merited.
+If, due to site or project constraints, the adaptive capacity of a project is low (i.e. the ability to implement future adaptation strategies in response to new projections of additional sea level rise is low), the worst-case projections in initial adaptation plan development might be merited.